cupy/cupy/docs/source/tutorial/type_check.rst

 How to write a more complicated condition that can't be written with these operators?
 You can evaluate :class:`utils.type_check.Expr` and get its result value with :meth:`eval` method.
-And, check the condition and show warning message by your hand:
+Then check the condition and show warning message by hand:

 .. testcode::
    :hide: